 Just because a school you're considering didn't make either list doesn't necessarily mean that it's not liberal.
 As I mentioned previously, most colleges tend to be more liberal than conservative.

-On the College View college finder, you can select that you're "only interested in schools with a very liberal climate" and search for colleges that fit that criteria.
+If you're positive that you want to go to a very liberal college, then there are a few other ways you can narrow your search on the Niche website.
+If you go to the College View college finder, you can select that you're "only interested in schools with a very liberal climate" and search for colleges that fit that criteria.
 Furthermore, there are 20 other search categories to help you narrow your college search.

 Finally, remember that the political leaning of a college is often reflective of the city or town where the college is located.
 Colleges in the Northeast and on the west coast tend to be more liberal, and colleges in the South tend to be more conservative.
 You can determine if a specific city or town is liberal by looking up the candidates it supported in the last election and its views on various political and social issues.